heinvv/cursor-rules/playwright-widget-testing-with-screenshots.md

 ## Overview
 This guide provides systematic rules for creating comprehensive Playwright tests for Elementor widgets, including advanced conditional control testing.

-**Default Approach**: Use randomized configuration tests with 3 test variations plus a default widget test (16 total screenshots) for efficient, comprehensive coverage including responsive testing.
+**Default Approach**: Use randomized configuration tests with 3 test variations plus a default widget test (19 total screenshots) for efficient, comprehensive coverage including responsive testing and RTL on frontend.
 Individual control testing is optional and should be skipped by default using `test.skip()`.

 ### Helper functions first
 - Before writing or expanding tests, ensure required helper functions exist in `tests/playwright/pages/editor-page.ts` and are adequate.